kompendium-ano/factom-ruby-client/README.md

 ## Development

-To contribute to the factom-ruby library, clone the repository, create a feature branch and submit a PR.
+To contribute to the `factom-ruby-client` library, clone the repository, create a feature branch and submit a PRfor review.

 ## Contributions

 Please, feel free to contribute, fork the repo and submit PR.

 Say thanks, send a tip: